CPU utilization and task priority

 Source: A task can either be initiated by the user or the system.

-Priority: The priority helps Cloud Spanner determine which tasks should execute first.
+Priority: The priority helps Spanner determine which tasks should execute first.
 The priority of system tasks is predetermined and cannot be configured.
 User tasks run at high priority unless otherwise specified.
 Many data requests, such as read and executeSql, let you specify a lower priority for the request.
 This can be useful, for example, when you are running batch, maintenance, or analytical queries that do not have strict performance SLOs.

 Higher-priority tasks are in general going to be executed ahead of lower-priority tasks.
-Cloud Spanner allows high-priority tasks to utilize up to 100% of the available CPU resources even if there are competing lower-priority tasks.
+Spanner allows high-priority tasks to utilize up to 100% of the available CPU resources even if there are competing lower-priority tasks.
 While lower-priority system tasks can be delayed in the short term, they must run eventually.
 Therefore, you must provision your instance with enough compute capacity to handle all tasks.

-If there are no high-priority tasks, Cloud Spanner will utilize up to 100% of the available CPU resources to complete lower-priority tasks more quickly.
+If there are no high-priority tasks, Spanner will utilize up to 100% of the available CPU resources to complete lower-priority tasks more quickly.
 Spikes in background usage are not a sign of a problem.
 Lower-priority tasks can yield to higher-priority tasks, including user tasks, almost instantly.

-The following table shows examples of each task:
+The following table shows examples for each task: